 Paying for a child’s college education can be a challenge for any family.
 After a divorce, you will likely find this process even more difficult if you and your co-parent are unsure of your rights and responsibilities regarding your child’s tuition.

-Under most circumstances, New Jersey law will require both of you to contribute to your child’s higher education costs.
+Under most circumstances, New Jersey child support laws will require both of you to contribute to your child’s higher education costs.
 When determining how much you and your co-parent will owe, the court will closely evaluate a variety of factors surrounding your family’s situation.

 How the Court Determines Who Pays for Higher Education